rooftopcellist/chatbot-template/docs/README.md

 |----------|-------------|
 | [Optimizing Documentation](optimizing-documentation.md) | Best practices for creating documentation that works well with RAG |
 | [Evaluating Performance](evaluating-performance.md) | Methods for assessing and improving chatbot performance |

-## Example Documentation Structure

-The subdirectories in this `docs` directory demonstrate an example structure for organizing documentation:

-- **guides/**: Step-by-step guides for accomplishing specific tasks
-- **reference/**: Technical reference documentation, specifications, and API details
-- **tutorials/**: Comprehensive tutorials for learning concepts
-- **examples/**: Code examples and use cases
-- **api/**: API documentation and endpoint details

 ## Using This Documentation